Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 You can migrate an existing [IBFT](ibft.md) network to a QBFT network with the following steps:

 1. Stop all nodes in the network.
-1. Update the genesis file with a suitable transition block, this needs to be far enough in the future so that you can co-ordinate ahead of time.
+2. Update the genesis file with a suitable transition block, this needs to be far enough in the future so that you can co-ordinate ahead of time.
 For example, if the current block number in your IBFT network is 100, set transition block to any block greater than 100, and once that fork block is reached, QBFT consensus will be used instead of IBFT.

-    :::tip Sample QBFT genesis file
+    ```json title="Sample QBFT genesis file"

-    ```json
     ...
     "istanbul": {
         "epoch": 30000,